Fujifilm X100S vs Leica M Typ 240

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100S and Leica M (Typ 240) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X100S and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the M Typ 240 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the X100S was followed by the Fujifilm X100T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X100S and M Typ 240 can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Leica M Typ 240 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100S or the Leica M Typ 240 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.